apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 Notice I’m using a label selector filter instead of addressing the pods by ID, which saves me having to look up the ID to get pod details.

-There should also be a Zookeeper operator pod running in your namespace, verify using:
+There should also be a [Zookeeper Operator](https://github.com/pravega/zookeeper-operator) pod running in your namespace, verify using:
 ```
 kubectl get pod -l component=zookeeper-operator
 ```

-### SolrCloud CRD
+### Solr CRDs

 A [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) allows application developers to define a new type of object in Kubernetes.
 This provides a number of benefits: